spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 * This script takes a text file of ASCII characters, randomly capitalizes them, and writes them out to a new text file.

 ### ranking_calculator.py
 * This script calculates the ranking of a list of players/students (or anything you want to rank) based on their scores.

 ### README.md
 * This readme file.

+### rename.py
+* This script renames files in a folder based on a regular expression.
+    The script is set to rename all files of a given type by replacing an underscore (\_) in the filename with a hyphen (-).

 ### sentiment_analysis.py
 * This script conducts sentiment analysis, assessing subjectivity and polarity of text data stored in a .csv file.